Kumarsat541/NoteApp/README.md

 # NoteApp
-This is a note making application based on JS, HTML,CSS.
+ I created a notes making website using javaScript, HTML and CSS as a mini project